 Faculty, staff, post-doctoral fellows and associates, retirees, spouses/partners of employees: Consultation with a counselor is available by phone at all times.
 Call the Faculty and Staff Assistance Program (FSAP) at 607 255-2673.

-If you are immediately concerned that someone may harm themselves or others, on the Ithaca campus call the Cornell Police at 607 255-1111.
-At other locations call 911.
+If you are immediately concerned that someone may harm themselves or others, call 911.

 - Chest Discomfort: Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.